 Longtime U.S. Bank customers love its FlexPerks program, and it can certainly provide value.
 Still, FlexPerks lack the option of travel transfer partners.
 That is largely what makes Chase's Ultimate Rewards Points, and even Capital One Venture Miles so valuable.
 And Capital One has stepped their game up recently in terms of adding additional transfer partners and even improving the transfer ratios for a handful of transfer partners.

 Still, these points will redeem at one cent each towards travel, cash back, and more.
-I would imagine the redemptions will work similarly to the Capital One Purchase Eraser – just put the eligible charge on your card, and then log into your account to use your points to remove the charge.
+I would imagine the redemptions will work similarly to covering travel purchases with miles like Capital One – just put the eligible charge on your card, and then log into your account to use your points to remove the charge.
 This potentially makes it a great option for Airbnb or other travel expenses that can't be covered with traditional points programs.
 It also allows you to book directly with airlines and hotels without having to involve a third party (like an online travel agency).

 And assuming you can use up the $30 streaming credit each and every calendar year, that effectively lowers your $95 annual fee to $65 (starting in year two since it is waived for the first year).